ProvableHQ/leo/examples/vote/README.md

 `vote.leo` is a general vote program.

-Anyone can propose new proposals, proposer can issue tickets to the voters, and the voter can vote without exposing privacy (with the help of Aleo's flexible privacy mechanism).
+Anyone can issue new proposals, proposers can issue tickets to the voters, and voters can vote without exposing their identity.

-Proposal information and statistical voting results is public, while the correlation between the voter and the vote is private(protected by zk).

 This example is inspired by the [aleo-vote](https://github.com/zkprivacy/aleo-vote) example written by the Aleo community.

 ## Noteworthy Features

-mappings etc.
+Voter identity is concealed by privately passing a voter's ballot into a function.
+Proposal information and voting results are revealed using the public `mapping` datatype in Leo.

 ## How to Run